powercap/raplcap/msr/README.md

 This implementation of the `raplcap` interface reads directly from Model-Specific Registers on Linux platforms.

-It supports processors described beginning with the Sandy Bridge microarchitecture through the latest documented in the [Intel Software Developer's Manual](https://software.intel.com/en-us/articles/intel-sdm), Volume 4 as of June 2024.
+It supports processors described beginning with the Sandy Bridge microarchitecture through the latest documented in the [Intel Software Developer's Manual](https://software.intel.com/en-us/articles/intel-sdm), Volume 4 as of October 2024.

 To see if your processor is compatible, first check that the CPU is a `GenuineIntel`: